-Situation Thoughts Thinking Trap Challenge My friend didn't text me back right away.
-She's so rude.
-She doesn't like me anymore.
-Labeling Mind Reading Examine the evidence: She has never been rude to me in the past.
-I don't know if she even has her phone with her.
+Challenge Situation Thoughts Thinking Trap My friend didn't say She's so rude.
+She Examine the Labeling hello when I passed doesn't like me Mind Reading evidence: She has her on the street. anymore. never been rude to me in the past.
+I have no proof she are all negative thoughts unhealthy thinking traps?

-:····>> Balanced Thoughts
+· ·" Balanced Thoughts

-There could be lots of reasons why she didn't text.
-Maybe she's busy and can't check her phone or maybe her battery died.
+There could be lots of other reasons why she didn't say hello.
+She probably didn't see me and still likes me.
 I'll wait until the next time we meet before I jump to any negative conclusions about our friendship.